microsoft/vsts-extension-retrospectives/CONTRIBUTING.md

 **Note:** The project uses webpack for module bundling.
 Refer to the webpack documentation [here](https://webpack.js.org/).

-- Open the 'Retrospective.sln' file with Visual Studio or open the Retrospectives folder with Visual Studio Code.
-You can also use any IDE or editor that you normally use to work with React/Typescript.
-Using Powershell, navigate to the /Retrospective/Retrospective.Hub.Extension' folder.
+- Clone this repo and open it with Visual Studio or with Visual Studio Code.
+You can also use any IDE or editor that you normally use to work with C# and React/Typescript.
+Using Powershell, navigate to the '/RetrospectiveExtension.Frontend' folder.

-- Run  ```npm install```.
+- Run  `npm install`.
 This will download all the dependent packages listed in 'package.json'.

-- Run ```npm run build``` to build the project.
+- Run `npm run build:p` to build the project.
 Refer to the 'scripts' section in 'package.json' for other commands.

 - To test your changes, you will need to publish a new extension under a new Azure DevOps publisher account.
 Refer to the [documentation](https://docs.microsoft.com/en-us/azure/devops/extend/publish/overview?view=vsts) on publishing extensions.
 You can publish it to any test Azure DevOps organization that you are an admin of (As a Microsoft employee, you can create a new test organization from your Azure DevOps profile page).
 Currently this is the only way to test the extension.